 If you have deep cracks in your skin, talk to your doctor about using superglue to seal them.
 Though this sounds odd, some dermatologists recommend it to keep cracks from getting worse.

 If those options don’t work, you may be prescribed medicine (like methotrexate, which suppresses your immune system).
-He may also point you toward light therapy (also known as PUVA or UVB phototherapy).
+They may also point you toward light therapy (also known as PUVA or UVB phototherapy).
 Only do that with your doctor’s help.